Tirupati-Tirumala

 At our upcoming, Daiwik Hotels Tirupati, we aim to make your tirtha a complete spiritual experience.
 During your stay with us, we will take care of all your requirements, making sure your journey is a time of both spiritual joy and serenity.

+There are seven peaks in the Saptagiri range that are said to be the seven heads of Adishesha, the divine serpent of Lord Vishnu.
 The god is often depicted lying on the coils of Adishesha, with the seven hoods of the snake flaring above him, as he rests on the waters of Ananta, the celestial ocean in his heaven Vaikuntha.
 Today the seven peaks are called Seshadri, Neeladri, Garudadri, Anjanadri, Vrishabhadri, Narayanadri and Venkatadri..

 The temple stands on the highest peak of Venkadri or Venkatachala Hill.It is considered to be another Vaikuntha and there are many myths about this hill.
 In Hinduism, time has been divided into four ages or yugas and this hill has had a different name in every yuga.
 In the Krita Yuga it was called Vrishabhachala; in the Treta Yuga it was Anjalachala; in the Dvapara Yuga, Seshachala and the present Kali Yuga it is Venkatachala.
 And each yuga has its own fascinating mythology.